 You might also like

-Data brokers collect and sell consumer data, raising concerns about privacy under laws like the California Consumer Privacy Act (CCPA) …
+Data brokers collect and sell consumer data.
+This raises privacy concerns under laws like the California Consumer Privacy Act (CCPA) …